mcquo011/Regex-Tutorial/develop/gist-template.md

 * The dollar sign ($) at the end of the regular expression represents the end-of-line boundary.
 It matches the end of the string and checks that the regular expression will only match email addresses that end at the end of the line.

 ### Back-references

 Back-references are represented by the backslash followed by the number of the group to be referenced.
-Back-refrences allow you to refer back to a previously captured group within the same regular expression.
+Back-references allow you to refer back to a previously captured group within the same regular expression.

 There are no back-references in this regex.

 ### Look-ahead and Look-behind

 Look-ahead and look-behind assertions are advanced features of regular expressions that allow you to check for a pattern ahead of or behind the current position in the input string, without actually including that pattern in the match.
 They can be useful for complex matching scenarios where you need to check for a certain condition without actually consuming that part of the input.

 This regex does not require look-ahead or look-behind assertions because it is a simple pattern that matches an email address with a specific format.